dunestorm333/hdr-helper/README.md

 I've personally tested this on Fedora 41 Plasma Edition on an RX 6800XT using the standard RADV drivers which are built into the Linux Kernel.
 I only have one display, I've not accounted for multi-display scenarios so please take this into consideration :)

+## Supported Features 📋
+- Automatically & manually toggling HDR on and off.
+- Notifying you whether HDR has been successfully activated.
+- Setting a target SDR brightness level whilst in HDR mode.
+    - Your original non-HDR brightness level will be preserved when switching back.

 # The Problem
 At this moment in time, pretty much all games require HDR to be manually enabled for it to properly function.
 Normally